 The excavation was then back filled about 5 feet because the height in the basement is about 9 feet, not 14 feet.
 The back fill was probably the residue of the chippings from the stone’s excavation.
 The rough cut stone forms the walls and has a masonry finish on the face to give a smooth appearance and the lines that appear to be the outline of the stones are actually scribed into the masonry finish.

-We know Asa Tift had approximately 14 slaves and assume that was his labor force performing construction.
 We assume that the stone was all hand cut since there were no power tools available at that time.